phoe-trash/value-semantics-utils/README.md

 `EQV` uses the generic function `EQV-USING-CLASS` in a continuation-passing sty-- Oh who am I kidding, I have no idea how to nicely explain how to extend `EQV-USING-CLASS` with the current CPSesque architecture.
 Let me explain it in a non-nice way.

-`EQV-USING-CLASS` accepts four arguments - the first two are the elements to be compared, and the first two are functions that are meant to be called.
+`EQV-USING-CLASS` accepts four arguments - the first two are the elements to be compared, and the other two are functions that are meant to be called.
 The value returned from `EQV-USING-CLASS` is ignored; a comparison failure must be performed via funcalling the `FAIL-FN` argument.
+(Why, phoe?
+Fix this.
+TODO)

 When it comes to comparing primitive types such as strings or symbols, it is enough to funcall the `FAIL-FN` if the two objects are not equivalent.
 For recursive data structures, though, the protocol is slightly more involved.